benmvp/slides/2023/connecttech/divops.md

   - And, if using JS, a blocking `<script>`
 - If anyone coded with that "spacer gif" you're a real O.G.!
 - It was really the wild west then
+- I say "good ol' days" but they were pretty terrible actually

 /////
 <!-- .slide: data-background="url(../../img/nextjs/servers-ismail-enes-ayhan-lVZjvw-u9V8-unsplash.jpg) no-repeat center" data-background-size="cover" -->